powa-team/powa/docs/architecture.rst

    :width: 800
    :alt: Local mode diagram

-This can be a bit simpler to setupm but it has two majors drawbacks:
+This can be a bit simpler to setup, but it has two majors drawbacks:

-  - it adds a non negligeable performance cost, both when collecting data and when using the user interface
+  - it adds a non negligible performance cost, both when collecting data and when using the user interface
   - it's not possible to collect data on hot-standby read-only servers